Obstacker/juice-docs-v2/docs/user/legal/Resources/standalone-llc.md

 II.4 Office and Agent.
 The Company will maintain its principal office at a place as the Administrative Member may determine from time to time.
 The Administrative Member will notify the Members of any change in principal office of the Company.
 The Registered Agent and the address of the registered office of the Company in the State of Delaware as of the Effective Date is set forth in the Certificate of Formation.
 The Administrative Member may change the identity of the Registered Agent and the Company’s registered office in accordance with the Act.
 The Administrative Member will notify the Members of any change in the identity of the Registered Agent or the location of the Company’s registered office in the State of Delaware.

 II.5 Purpose of the Company.
-The Company has been created to [____] and the purpose of the Company shall be to engage in the foregoing and in any and all lawful activities and transactions as may be necessary, advisable, or desirable, as determined by the Administrative Member, in its sole discretion, to carry out the foregoing or any reasonably related activities.
+The Company has been created to [PURPOSE] and the purpose of the Company shall be to engage in the foregoing and in any and all lawful activities and transactions as may be necessary, advisable, or desirable, as determined by the Administrative Member, in its sole discretion, to carry out the foregoing or any reasonably related activities.

 II.6 Intent.
 It is the intent of the Members that the Company will be treated as a “partnership” for federal income tax purposes.
 It also is the intent of the Members that the Company not be operated or treated as a “partnership” for purposes of Section 303 of the United States Bankruptcy Code.